and our 900+ members.

 4. INCLUSION OF VIDEO – EVENT CATEGORIES ONLY

-There will be an ability to include a link for a video for 2019 Festivals and Events and Destination Marketing categories.
-No score to be awarded.
+There will be an ability to include a link for a video for the Festivals and Events and Destination Marketing categories.
+Please Note: There is no score to be awarded.

 Entrants will need to upload their video to a platform such as Youtube and provide the link to the video.